Title

 Case Summary (G.R.
 No. 153004)

-SVHFI’s petition presented three principal issues: (1) whether the Court of Appeals erred in awarding legal interest when neither the compromise agreement nor the compromise judgment provided for interest; (2) whether interest was improperly awarded because the obligation had been converted into an obligation in kind (delivery of real properties) which SVHFI had allegedly fully performed; and (3) whether the respondents were barred from demanding interest by the waiver provision in the compromise agreement, which the petitioner argued operated as res judicata between the parties.
+The petition presented three principal contentions: whether the Court of Appeals erred in awarding legal interest where neither the compromise agreement nor the compromise judgment expressly provided for interest; whether interest was unavailable because the obligation had been converted into payment in kind by delivery of real properties; and whether respondents were barred from claiming interest by the waiver clause in the compromise agreement that purportedly extinguished other claims between the parties.

 ...continue reading